Nonexistence of Bigeodesics in Integrable Models of Last Passage Percolation: Rarity of Multiple Disjoint Geodesics

-\begin{remark} Consider the geodesic $\Gamma_{n}$ from $\mathbf{0}$ to $\mathbf{n}$.
+We finish this section with a remark on the midpoint problem which was alluded to before.
+Consider the geodesic $\Gamma_{n}$ from $\mathbf{0}$ to $\mathbf{n}$.
 Assuming $n\in 2\N$ what is the probability that $\Gamma_{n}$ passes through the midpoint $\mathbf{\frac{n}{2}}$?
 This question was asked in \cite{BKS04} in the context of first passage percolation and became popular as the ``midpoint problem".
 It is natural to conjecture that the probability is $\Theta(n^{-2/3})$ for models in KPZ universality class where the transversal fluctuation exponent is believed to be $2/3$.
 However, for non-integrable models, to show even that this probability is $o(1)$ remained open for many years and was only recently settled in \cite{AH16}.
-For the integrable model of exponential LPP, it is easy to see that one can use Theorem \ref{t:rare} to show that $\P(\Gamma_{n}~\text{passes through}~\mathbf{\frac{n}{2}})=O(n^{-2/3})$.
-Indeed, Theorem \ref{t:multi2} implies that the number of vertices on the line $x+y=n$ contained in a geodesic from $(t,-t)$ to $(n+t,n-t)$ for some $t$ with $|t|\leq n^{2/3}$ has expectation uniformly bounded above by a constant.
-This, together with the translation invariance of the model gives the desired result.
-Let us also briefly describe how to get a matching lower bound of $cn^{-2/3}$ for this probability.
-One can, for example, use the barrier construction of \cite{BSS14, BSS17++}, to conclude that with probability bounded away from 0 the following event occurs: the geodesic from $(n^{2/3},-n^{2/3})$ to $(n+n^{2/3},n-n^{2/3})$ and the geodesic from $(-n^{2/3},n^{2/3})$ to $(n-n^{2/3},n+n^{2/3})$ intersect the line $x+y=n$ at the same point $(n/2+t,n/2-t)$ for some $t$ with $|t|\leq n^{2/3}$.
-The desired lower bound will then follow from translation invariance as before; we omit the details. \end{remark}
+The optimal upper bound described above can easily be deduced from Theorem \ref{t:multi2} as the following remark sketches.